 Key Ingredients

-Green Beans: The most important component of this dish.
-Canned green beans are an easy way to keep it simple, although you can certainly use fresh or frozen green beans instead.
+Green Beans: The stars of the show.
+Canned green beans are the easy way to keep it simple (though you can of course choose fresh or frozen green beans instead).

-Bacon: Provides a smoky, salty crunch that balances the sweet sauce.
+Bacon: Adds a smoky, salty crunch that cuts the sweet sauce.

 Brown Sugar: Adds sweetness, and caramelizes while baking for a syrupy glaze.